martimy/clab_vxlan_frr/ring/README.md

 VTEP discovery is done using two strategies:

-- Unicast with static flooding: All the remote VTEPs are associated with the all-zero address.
+- BUM flooding with address learning: All remote VTEPs are associated with the all-zero address.
 A BUM frame will be replicated to all these destinations.
 The VXLAN device will still learn remote addresses automatically using source-address learning.

-- Unicast with static MAC entries: If the MAC addresses of VTEPs are known, it is possible to pre-populate the FDB and disable learning.
+- Static MAC entries: If the MAC addresses of VTEPs are known, it is possible to pre-populate the FDB and disable learning.
 The all-zero entries are still needed for broadcast and multicast traffic (e.g. ARP and IPv6 neighbor discovery).
 Also, if a MAC is missing, the frame will always be sent using the all-zero entries.

+- Static IP entries: The local VTEP (Linux) can answer ARP requests on behalf of the remote nodes.

 ## Starting and ending the lab